zei-world/api-woocommerce/docs/_plugins/WooCommerce_en.md

 2. In your WordPress admin panel, go to "WooCommerce" > "Coupons" > "Add Coupon"
 3. Name it EXACTLY as following : "zei_reward_42" (42 being your reward id)
 4. Edit the coupon like you want (according to your ZEI reward)
-5. Let the magic do again !
+5. Let the magic happen again !